How to protect privacy and stay competitive with location data

 Companies need to go beyond pure compliance and act responsibly, protecting data privacy for the individual.
-As awareness of privacy risks grows, businesses are asking less what the business value of privacy is and are looking more at the opportunity to offer privacy as a differentiating value.
-Transforming the company mindset so it becomes a privacy-first business can put you in the best position to gain competitive advantage.
+As awareness of privacy risks grows, businesses are asking less about what the business value of privacy is and are looking more at the opportunity to offer privacy as a differentiating value.
+Transforming the company mindset so it becomes a privacy-first business can put you in the best position to gain a competitive advantage.

 Maximize the value of your data in an open, secure environment that gives you strong privacy controls and transparency